 If, on the contrary, the fork meets some resistance, it means that you need to cook the piece of meat a bit further, depending on the size of the brisket.
 Make sure not to overdo it, however, as this could result in a dry, chewy and tough brisket.

 8. Slice the Brisket

-Finally, the time has come to slice the brisket for serving.
+Finally, the time has come to slice the tender brisket for serving.
 Slicing a brisket correctly requires a certain amount of knowledge and practice in order to be done correctly.

 However, you can do it right if you follow these steps.
 First, slice against the grain to achieve maximum tenderness.
 Remember, however, that briskets have two overlapping muscles with different grain directions.

 Did you enjoy this brisket recipe?
 Personally, I love a good brisket, this perfect cut of meat, and knowing how to smoke brisket to perfection is a source of great satisfaction in my life.
 Do you have any additional tips or comments?
 Personal preferences?
 Leave a comment below or share this article!